🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 asyncio.run(main())

-Run the above code and then you can get the following information in chrome://versionpage
+Run the above code and then you can get the following information in chrome://versionpage:

-parameter in the kernel startup command indicates that the kernel is running in headless mode.
+The --headless parameter in the kernel startup command indicates that the kernel is running in headless mode.

 Data crawling code: